nilleiz/EpGo-Docker/README.md

-# This is a Fork of the abandoned (?) epgo project
+# This is a Fork of the abandoned (?)
+Guide2GO project

 I implemented changes that were missing in the current epgo version.